 - Worksheet C – this worksheet is appropriate for cases involving split custody, meaning that the custodial schedules for the children of the same parents differ, such as when the custody of children are split with one parent having primary physical custody of one child and the other parent having primary physical custody of the other child.

-After the proper child support worksheet is selected in accordance with North Carolina Divorce Law, each party’s monthly income from all sources is imputed into the appropriate child support worksheet.
-Other information relevant to the child support calculation is the following:
+NC worksheet B is the most commonly used option in North Carolina, because it reflects that more parents are gaining equitable time with their children.
+After the proper child support worksheet is selected, each party’s monthly income from all sources is entered into worksheet.
+Other information relevant to the child support calculator includes:

 - Health, dental and vision insurance costs for the children;

 - Additional health care costs for the children;